-Honoring its 10th anniversary, Facebook offered its users the option of viewing and sharing a video that traces the course of their social network activity from the date of registration till the present.
-Called the “Flashback,” this video is a collection of photos and posts that received the most comments and likes and set to a nostalgic background music.
+Honoring its 10th anniversary, Facebook offered its users the option of viewing and sharing a video that traces the course of their social network activity from the date of registration until the present.
+Called the “Flashback,” this video is a collection of photos and posts that received the most comments and likes and set to nostalgic background music.

 Example 2: I Voted

-Facebook successfully tied political activity to user engagement when they came out with a social experiment by creating a sticker allowing its users to declare “I Voted” on their profiles.
+Facebook successfully tied the political activity to user engagement when they came out with a social experiment by creating a sticker allowing its users to declare “I Voted” on their profiles.

-This experiment ran during the 2010 midterm elections and seemed effective.
+This experiment ran during the 2010 midterm elections and seemed useful.
 Users who noticed the button were likely to vote and be vocal about the behavior of voting once they saw their friends were participating in it.
 Out of a total of 61 million users, then, 20% of the users who saw their friends voting, also clicked the sticker.

-The Data science unit at Facebook has claimed that with the combination of their stickers that motivated close to 60,000 voters directly, and the social contagion, which motivated 280,000 connected users to vote for a total of 340,000 additional voters in the midterm elections.
+The Data science unit at Facebook has claimed that with the combination of their stickers that motivated close to 60,000 voters directly, and the social contagion, which prompted 280,000 connected users to vote for a total of 340,000 additional voters in the midterm elections.

 Example 3: Celebrate Pride

 Within the first few hours of availability, more than a million users had changed their profile pictures, according to the spokesperson for Facebook, William Nevius.
 All this excitement also raised questions about what kind of research Facebook was conducting after their tracking user moods and citing behavior research.
-When the company published a paper The Diffusion of Support in an Online Social Movement, two data scientists at Facebook had analyzed the factors which predicted the support for marriage equality on Facebook.
+When the company published a paper, The Diffusion of Support in an Online Social Movement, two data scientists at Facebook had analyzed the factors which predicted the support for marriage equality on Facebook.
 Factors that contributed to a user changing profile pictures to the red sign were looked at.

 Example 4: Topic Data

 Facebook has always assured its users that information is shared only with their permission and anonymized when sold on to marketers.
-However, issues still seem to crop up; there have always been high levels of privacy concerns among Facebook users, who ask “Is Privacy Dead?”.
-For example, many users complain that Facebook’s privacy settings are not clearly explained or too complex.
+However, issues still seem to crop up; there have always been high levels of privacy concerns among Facebook users, who ask, “Is Privacy Dead?”.
+For example, many users complain that Facebook’s privacy settings are not clearly explained or too complicated.
 It is easy for users to share things unintentionally.